 Starting in HR Operations is more than an entry-level role; it is a foundation for a successful HR career.
 You learn the processes that keep the organization running and build credibility through reliable execution of core HR processes.

 Pro tip: Take ownership of small tasks and actively learn HR tools.
-It accelerates your growth and prepares you for specialized roles like HR operations manager or HR analytics.
+It accelerates your growth and prepares you for specialized roles like core HR processes manager or HR analytics.

 Conclusion